 Gain professional experience and valuable contacts through an internship.
 Our majors have interned with CNN, Academy of Television Arts and Sciences, network television stations, Hearst radio stations, American Film Institute, Maryland Public Television, the Baltimore Ravens and many other organizations.

-Find out how you can incorporate a study abroad experience into your academic program and pursue coursework in some of the world’s largest media markets.
+Find out how you can incorporate a study abroad/away experience into your academic program and pursue coursework in some of the world’s largest media markets.